jonathan-scholbach/jargon/README.md

 When prompted for a certain vocable, you can ask for a hint to be displayed by typing a question mark (`"?"`) instead of an answer.

 To finish your exercise, just type `"x"` when prompted for the vocable.

+# Contribute

+If you encounter a bug or have an idea for an additional feature, please open a GitHub issue.

+If you would like to share your vocabulary, I am happy to receive a pull request with your course directories in `vocabulary/`.